Halberd Corporation: Halberd Team Produces Peer Reviewed Article on Antibody Against Covid-19 Omicron Variant

-JACKSON CENTER, PA / ACCESSWIRE / November 30, 2022 / Halberd Corporation's (OTC PINK:HALB) Covid research has led to a scientific article titled, "A Novel Plant-Made Monoclonal Antibody Enhances the Synergetic Potency of an Antibody Cocktail Against The SARS-Cov-2 Omicron Variant."
+JACKSON CENTER, PA / ACCESSWIRE / December 1, 2022 / Halberd Corporation's (OTC-PINK:HALB) Covid research has led to a scientific article titled, "A Novel Plant-Made Monoclonal Antibody Enhances the Synergetic Potency of an Antibody Cocktail Against The SARS-Cov-2 Omicron Variant."
 The article has been peer reviewed and accepted for publication, but has not yet been published.

-The paper describes the Halberd sponsored research which resulted in an effective monoclonal antibody which has been shown to improve the potency of a commercially available antibody in a cocktail against the SARS Cov-2 Omicron variant from 65% to over 94% effectiveness.
+The paper describes the Halberd sponsored research which resulted in an effective monoclonal antibody which has been shown to improve the potency of a commercially available antibody in a cocktail against the SARS Cov-2 Omicron variant from 65% to 93.9% effectiveness.

 Dr. Mitchell S. Felder, Halberd's Chief Technology Officer and a board-certified attending neurologist stated, "The ability of our antibody to boost the effectiveness of other antibodies in cocktail against Covid-19 is a significant achievement as witnessed by the acceptance for publication of this peer reviewed article."

-Note: This article has been revised to correct rounding of numbers in the original release.
-We apologize for any confusion.